mohsenasadi501/DataStructureAlgorithm/README.md

 ![graphtimecomplexityWorse.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/graphtimecomplexityWorse.png)

-As you can see in an above images if you have dense graph both approche take the same amount of  apace and time comlexity of Matrix is better, so if we dealing with dense graph is better to impplementing with Matrix but in reality **Adjancency List** is better than Matrix One.
+As you can see in the above images if you have a dense graph both approaches take the same amount of space and the time complexity of the Matrix is better, so if we dealing with a dense graph is better to implement with Matrix but in reality, **Adjancency List**** is better than Matrix One.

 # 3: Algorithms